pudly/schmopera-hugo/content/articles/freedom-ride.md

 disclaimer = ""
 image_gallery = []
 postamble = "MassOpera's presentation of [_Freedom Ride_](http://massopera.org/freedom-ride/) happens on November 3, 3pm, at The Strand Theatre in Dorchester, MA." preamble = "On its way to a 2020 world premiere at Chicago Opera Theatre, [Dan Shore's _Freedom Ride_](http://massopera.org/freedom-ride/) will be part of MassOpera's latest New Opera Workshop on **November 3**.\n\nNamed for the [1961 Freedom Riders](https://en.wikipedia.org/wiki/Freedom_Riders) of the segregated American south, the opera centres on one young student who is pulled into the Civil Rights Movement.
-We spoke with Shore, stage directore Tazewell Thompson, and conductor/COT Music Director [Lidiya Yanksovskaya](/talking-with-conductors-lidiya-yankovskaya/), about this MassOpera performance and the larger creation process of new operas like _Freedom Ride_." primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1571884605/media/2019/10/sqFreedomRide-resized_iym55h.jpg" primary_image_credit = "The cast of Freedom Ride at MassOpera, 2019.
+We spoke with Shore, stage director Tazewell Thompson, and conductor/COT Music Director [Lidiya Yankovskaya](/talking-with-conductors-lidiya-yankovskaya/), about this MassOpera performance and the larger creation process of new operas like _Freedom Ride_." primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1571884605/media/2019/10/sqFreedomRide-resized_iym55h.jpg" primary_image_credit = "The cast of Freedom Ride at MassOpera, 2019.
 Photo: Nile Scott Hawver." related_articles = ["articles/talking-with-composers-alexina-louie.md", "articles/talking-with-conductors-lidiya-yankovskaya.md"]